ekazaev/route-composer/README.md

 helps to solve iteration in view controller stack and handles it, you just have to implement method `isTarget` to answer if its a view controller router is looking for or not.

-*Example of ProductViewController finder that can help router to find a ProductViewController that presents particular product in your view controller stack:*
+*Example of `ProductViewControllerFinder` finder that can help router to find a `ProductViewController` that presents particular product in your view controller stack:*

 ```swift
 class ProductViewControllerFinder: FinderWithPolicy {